Dewaine's Home Page

 My Story

 Along the way Steve Mentzer somehow planted the seed in my head to hike the Rachel Carson Challenge.
 With silly optimism, comfortable shoes and a very light pack I headed out in June of 2005 for a perfect day of walking in the woods.
 While I thought I was in good shape, the "muddy, bloody Rachel Carson" knocked me down a peg or three.
 I made it to the end with a pretty good time but couldn't walk for a week without crutches.
 It was much more fun in 2006 when I did it with friends AND after training for 4 months!
-In 2011 I logged my best time yet on the Challenge coming in 38th in 9 hours and 30 minutes.
+I continue to love the Challenge and participate every year.
+I also started doing the Baker Ultra Marathon in 2011.

 Currently I serve as the trail manager and co-editor of the Guide to the Baker Trail.
 Both jobs keep me out in the woods talking to people and making new friends.
 Nothing would suit me better.